amsrafid/singular-image-gallery/README.md

 - js/plugin.singular-image-gallery.js
 - css/plugin.singular-image-gallery.css

-Then in markup, needs js and css files to be added like bellow,
+Then in markup, needs js and css files to be added like bellow:

 ~~~html
 <head>